 One of the best ways to determine which you are, or which you want to be more like, is to look at some of the habits of each individual.
 As a saver, you are more prone to the following in financial situations:

-- You are more likely to buy foods that are priced lower; you know how much the foods you want and need cost at most locations, so you can often find the best deal.
+– More likely to buy foods that are priced lower; you know how much the foods you want and need cost at most locations, so you can often find the best deal.

-- You are more inclined to have a retirement plan that’s being added to on a regular basis.
+– You’re more inclined to have a retirement plan that’s being added to on a regular basis.

-- You’re less likely to pay full price for top-brand clothing and prefer to keep a clothing longer.
+– You’re less likely to pay full price for top-brand clothing and prefer to keep an item of clothing longer.

-- You like to plan.
+– You like to plan.
 You don’t like to have to purchase items at the last minute.
-You want time to find the best deal.
+And you want time to find the best deal.